Spectral multiplexing of telecom emitters with stable transition frequency: Introduction

-To realize such system, we study individual erbium dopants.
-Among all investigated photon emitters that host long-lived qubits \cite{wolfowicz_quantum_2021}, erbium is the only one that exhibits an optical transition in the minimal-loss band of fiber-optical telecommunication, around $\SI{1536}{\nano\meter}$.
-In dopant ensembles, lifetime-limited optical coherence has been achieved on this transition \cite{merkel_coherent_2020}, and second-long ground-state coherence has been observed at high magnetic fields \cite{rancic_coherence_2018}.
-In addition, single erbium dopants have been resolved \cite{dibos_atomic_2018} in a nanophotonic resonator, and up to four dopants have been controlled simultaneously \cite{chen_parallel_2020}.
-However, in these experiments the proximity of interfaces \cite{sangtawesin_origins_2019} has caused fast dephasing and broadened the emission linewidth to $\sim \SI{10}{\mega\hertz}$.
+Among all investigated photon emitters that host long-lived qubits \cite{wolfowicz_quantum_2021, reiserer_cavity-enhanced_2022}, erbium is the only one that exhibits a coherent \cite{bottger_optical_2006} optical transition in the minimal-loss band of fiber-optical telecommunication, around $\SI{1536}{\nano\meter}$.
+Together with the demonstrated second-long ground-state coherence in high magnetic fields \cite{rancic_coherence_2018}, this is a unique advantage toward the realization of global quantum networks.
+In recent experiments, single erbium dopants have been resolved in a nanophotonic resonator \cite{dibos_atomic_2018}, and up to four dopants have been controlled simultaneously \cite{chen_parallel_2020}.
+However, in these experiments the emitters were close to an interface.
+Thus, fast dephasing has broadened the emission linewidth to $> \SI{10}{\mega\hertz}$, even at a temperature of $\SI{0.5}{\kelvin}$.
 This has hampered the optical control of a larger number of qubits as well as the optical entanglement of erbium dopants.
-In this work, we overcome this limitation by avoiding the proximity of interfaces using an Yttrium-Orthosilicate (YSO) membrane in a Fabry-Perot resonator of high finesse \cite{merkel_coherent_2020}, as shown in Fig. \ref{fig_Setup_broadScan_antibunching}a.
+We demonstrate that this obstacle is overcome in our approach.